 You may want to take him to pee in the middle of the night once he learns how to pee while standing.
 Also, take him to go pee, first thing in the morning.

-Learning this skill takes time but kids get it eventually.
+Learning this skill takes time but kids understand this eventually.

 10. Protect your bed and sofas

 For night time, use waterproof mattress pads for kids to protect your bed from accidents.
-However, you can take him to the toilet in the middle of the night once he is trained enough.
+However, you should take your child to the toilet for a wee in the middle of the night to avoid accidents.